lidarsee/feedback-glove/README.md

 Vibramotor5:1023<\r><\n>
 ```

-PWM range is from 0 to 1023
+PWM range is from 0 to 1023.

-Or use the GUI for testing
+Or use the GUI for testing:
 ![USAI_GUI](docs/images/USAI_GUI.jpg)
 ![USAI_GUI_config](docs/images/USAI_GUI_config.jpg)

-# To Do:
+## To Do:
 - The power consumption of the vibration motors is quite high, additional capacitors are recommended or limiting the overall power with a software limit
 - Connect the motors to the battery directly